StanPreschlack/Portfolio/README.md

 # portfolio
-The code for the website [stan-preschlack.com](www.stan-preschlack.com).
-Build using the beta html-first qwik framework!
+The code for the website <a href="www.stan-preschlack.com" target="_blank">stan-preschlack.com</a>.
+Built using the beta html-first qwik framework!